PalWorks/Gmail-Labels-As-Tabs/README.md

 ## Usage

 1. Open Gmail.
-2. Click the extension icon or use the "Add tab" button (once implemented) to configure your labels.
+2. Click the extension icon or use the "Add tab" button to configure your labels.
 3. Tabs will appear below the main Gmail toolbar.

 ## Privacy Policy

 This extension does not collect any user data.
 All settings are stored locally in your browser using `chrome.storage.sync` and are only used to display the tabs you have configured.
 No data is sent to any third-party servers.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.